 Up until now my focus on teaching my kids about money has been on establishing that work equals money and to save up their money for something they really want.
 I figured I would tackle invested when they got their first job and established a Roth IRA.
+I’ve recently decided that needs to change and I started researching how to set up an investment account for your kids.
+I now feel that this is extremely important to get started now.

 Recently I watched a video clip from Dr. Boyce Watkins which changed my mind on my current approach.
 He said something to the effect of: Go ask a four year old what money is for.
 Most likely they will say “to buy stuff with”. this is a sign that you need to teach them more about money.
 We have a ton of adults walking around with that same mentality that money is only to buy stuff.
 Money has another important use and that is Capital.
 In looking for ways to teach my kids about investing I came across Stockpile.
 Stockpile is a great way to set up an investment account for your kids.

 Stockpile allows you to start investing with as little as $5.
 You can buy fractional shares, which makes entering the stock market and diversifying a lot easier.
 Look at Amazon as an example.
 Amazon stock trades at around $1,100 per share.
 With a traditional brokerage you would need to pay $1,100 to get into Amazon stock by buying one share.
 With stockpile you can buy $25 of Amazon stock if $25 is all you have to invest.
 Stockpile also makes it really simple to set up custodial accounts for minors.
 Stockpile charges 99 cent per trade; although this is inexpensive on a per trade basis, because you are buying fractional shares the total amount of money spent on acquiring 1 share can in the long run greatly exceed that of a traditional brokerage account.
 If you have several thousand dollars to invest then this is not the right account for you.
+I really like that Stockpile does not have any monthly account fees.

 Setting Up An Account:

 I thought setting up my Betterment account was easy, setting up my Stockpile account took about 2 minutes.
 All they needed was for me to create a username and password, my date of birth, social security number, and to link a bank account.
 My only complaint with the set up process is that they didn’t have my primary credit union in their database of banks.
 I was able to add a secondary account that I use.
 I could see this being a show stopper for someone with only one bank account that isn’t in the database.
 The extra effort in setting up a bank account at another institution may discourage someone from proceeding to create an account.
+After setting up my account I was able to add all of the kids to set up an investing account for them.
+This took around 4 minutes total to add all 4 kids.

 Stockpile allows you to search for stocks, and you can also browse for stocks by category.
 To make the process easy for children they show a picture of the company’s product with the stock symbol.
 You can also create a wishlist of stocks that you want to purchase.
 In addition to stocks they also have several mutual funds available.